Thomas Heywood's career for the record

 Thomas Heywood has travelled over 750,000 miles or 1.2 million kilometres performing solo concerts on the most celebrated pipe organs across the globe.
-He has performed international solo tours throughout North America, the UK, Europe and Russia in venues from Windsor Castle to the largest outdoor pipe organ in the world in San Diego, California.
+He has performed international solo tours throughout North America, the UK and Ireland, Europe, Russia, Australia, New Zealand, South Korea and Hong Kong in venues ranging from Windsor Castle to the largest outdoor pipe organ in the world in San Diego, California.
 He continues solo touring internationally each year.

 From one standing ovation to the next in the USA

-Thomas Heywood has performed concerts throughout the USA from Southern California to New England and from New Orleans to the Mormon Tabernacle in Salt Lake City.
+Thomas Heywood has performed solo concerts throughout the USA from California to New England, and from New Orleans to the Mormon Tabernacle in Salt Lake City.

 God save the Queen